-Access to Medical Information Regarding Fitness for Duty Medical records and information regarding fitness for duty, or the need for an accommodation, will be maintained separately from non-medical records and information.
-Medical records and information regarding fitness for duty and the need for accommodation will be accessible only by the Human Resources Manager, the City of Cathedral City's legal counsel, and supervisors, on a need-to-know basis, who are responsible for identifying reasonable accommodations.
-Medical records and information contained therein may be released pursuant to state and federal law.
+206.5 Access to Medical Information Regarding Fitness for Duty

+Medical records and information regarding fitness for duty, or the need for an accommodation, will be maintained separately from non-medical records and information.
+Medical records and information regarding fitness for duty and the need for accommodation will be accessible only by the Human Resources Manager, the City of Cathedral City's legal counsel, first aid and safety personnel in case of emergency, and supervisors who are responsible for identifying reasonable accommodations.
+Medical records and information contained therein may be released pursuant to federal and state law.